christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **2 Ancient Alias Names List (Chronologically Organized by Era and Dynasty)**

 Note on aliases: I believe that the Ptolemaic elites in antiquity employed an incredible number of regional aliases, locations, fictional stories, faked adoptions, and fabricated deaths for themselves and their family members as a way to control the population.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
+This was done partially for obscuration, but also because people wouldn't accept foreign kings or kings with foreign names, and also, for theological requirements: a god-king had to manifest in different regions according to local religious expectations.
 For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
 The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
 The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod.
-Also note that all these kings/emperors had philosopher or religious figure aliasas, probably derived Sumeria, which required kings to also be priests or from Plato's "Philospher Kings" concept (Asander of Bosphours aka Julius Caesar was Gaius Julius Sohaemus the Priest-King of Emesa, Tiberius Julius Alexander was Josephus, Juba II was Apollonius of Tyana, King Izates was Jesus Ben Gamala, Cleopatra (Thea Philopator) of Mauretania was Philo of Alexandria, etc.).

 I. Ptolemaic & Bosphoran Dynasty